Original article: Pure CSS to achieve a cool input box effect

 See the effect first

-and :invalid
+:valid and :invalid pseudo-classes

-elements to select input boxes that have passed or failed validation.
+These two pseudo-classes can be used on input and select elements to select input boxes that have passed or failed validation.
 Let’s learn about them through the following simple example:

 This input box will check whether the input is an email address, otherwise the background color will be red warning.